Katitibay ka Tulos. Sakaling datnang agos! Ako'y mumunting lumot sa iyo'y pupulupot.

 Anguna Archipelago

-Both the Raen and Hyur learned from and adopted much of the culture of the indigenous Anguna though in modern times it is just Raen and Hyur that reside on the island.
+Both the Raen and Hyur learned from and adopted much of the culture of the indigenous Anguna though in modern times the majority of the population that reside on the islands are Raen and Hyur.
 The Anguna began to decline and eventually disappeared with very little explanation.There is constant trade between the islands and this reliance on each other has given way to a lasting peace though that does not been there haven't been times of conflict.
 The islands were mostly isolated until their accidental rediscovery by Nehir of Yedlihmad who kept her route a secret supposedly by the request of the Datu that saved her ship and crew.Generations later the route resurfaced and intrepid traders from Yedlihmad and Alnair began sailing to the archipelago and established steady trade relations.
 Because of this consistent trade, there are some Thavnairian influences in their culture like in their cuisine and use of titles such as Rajah for some leaders.

 Art utilized is from Islands of Sina Una and is the sole intellectual property of the artist and authors.Lore and information are directly ported from the Islands of Sina Una with some modification to fit within FFXIV with Malaya and Katibay being headcanon islands.